-Tiffany also specializes in treating children, teens and adults who have experienced trauma.
+Tiffany also specializes in treating adults who have experienced trauma.
 She has extensive experience working with clients who are encountering symptoms of Post Traumatic Stress Disorder, Anxiety, Depression, Adjustment Disorder, and Acute Stress Disorder caused by exposure to a psychological stressor such as but not limited to, motor vehicle accidents, dog attacks, sexual harassment and wrongful death incidents.

 Tiffany’s focus in treatment is to assist her clients in restoring them to a pre- accident level of functioning by using a client focused and collaborative approach that helps the client move at their own pace.
 Together Tiffany and her clients develop a specific treatment plan that is individually and uniquely catered to their needs and goals for therapy.

 As a psychotherapist, Tiffany provides an eclectic approach, often drawing from multiple theoretical orientations that are individually specific to the clients needs.
 She often uses Cognitive Behavioral, Person Centered, Family Systems, Existential and Psychodynamic interventions.